John-Duria/Azure---Network---Protocols/README.md

 - Task 1.
 Creating a Resource Group and Deploying Windows 10 and Linux Ubuntu Server VMs
 - Task 2.
 Exploring Network Analysis on a Windows 10 VM: Using Remote Desktop, Wireshark, and Observing ICMP Traffic
 - Task 3.
-Observe SSH Traffic
+How to use Wireshark to capture and analyze SSH traffic
 - Task 4.
-Observe DHCP Traffic
+How to capture and analyze DHCP traffic using Wireshark
 - Task 5.
 Observe DNS Traffic
 - Task 6.
 Observe RDP Traffic